2014 May Day protests: Hong Kong

 According to organisers, up to 5,000 workers in Hong Kong joined the Labor Day march, calling for improved working conditions and for the government to restrict the number of working hours.

 Indonesia

 A major protest was held in Jakarta, where 33,000 people marched peacefully through the city centre.
 According to Rikwanto, police spokesman, 18,000 police officers were deployed on the streets to avoid conflicts.

 Iran

 Iranian President Hassan Rouhani told thousands of laborers gathered to celebrate International Workers' Day in the capital, Tehran, that he supports the establishment of unions "free of any interference by the state".

 Iraq

 Dozens of people, mostly members of the Iraqi Communist Party, held a rally near the party headquarters in downtown Baghdad, raising Iraqi flags and those of the former Soviet Union.

 Malaysia

 Thousands of Malaysians held a peaceful protest on the streets of Dataran Merdeka, in downtown Kuala Lumpur, against a looming goods and services tax that they fear will increase the cost of living.
-During the protest were reported several minor scuffles started by fringe youth groups.
+During the protest, there were reported several minor scuffles started by fringe youth groups.